If you want to put your tech skills to work in healthcare, here’s a high-growth opportunity.

 #30 Best Job in America for 2013 according to U.S. News & World Report!

-Radiologic technologists operate X-ray machines, digital mammography machines, computed tomography (CT) machines, as well as magnetic resonance imaging (MRI) scanners and other types of medical imaging equipment.
+Radiologic technologists operate X-ray machines, and with additional training use digital mammography machines, computed tomography (CT) machines, as well as magnetic resonance imaging (MRI) scanners and other types of medical imaging equipment.
 Their responsibilities include:

 - Preparing the patient for the exam by explaining the procedure.